mvelarde238/mv23theme/readme.txt

 1.5.9 24-09-16
 - BOOTSTRAP_ICONS Implementation
+- Add title template to all components in blocks layout

 1.5.8 24-09-13
 - Register post types on after_setup_theme to have a better compatibility with ultimate fields